moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 2. Prepare the MoveIt config package using MoveIt setup Assistant.

-3. Write the ros_control configuration for the multiple arms.
+3. Write the ros controllers configuration and launch files for the multiple arms.

 4. Integrate the simulation in Gazebo with MoveIt motion planning.